 On our way through Croatia, we met a cyclist near Dubrovnik while we were hitchhiking the opposite way.
-He was on his > way back home, from a world cycling trip of almost 3 years.
-It was just him on the road with his three-wheeled bike > heavily loaded with supplies and an Malaysian flag flapping in the back.
-We talked and decided to make an interview of > this incredible traveler! > > My name is Axel, I come from Cologne in Germany.
-My occupation on paper is social worker, but I also had an > apprenticeship as a gardener and landscaper halfway… But to be honest I don’t really like to work.
-Especially when you > think of “work” in a traditional way… For example, I was once ordered by my boss to cut down a nice old tree just > because a client was not happy of this tree ‘threwing a bit too much shade’.
+Axel was, actually, on his way back home from a world cycling trip of almost 3 years.
+It was just him on the road with his three-wheeled bike heavily loaded with supplies, and a Malaysian flag flapping in the back.
+We talked and decided to make an interview of this incredible traveler!

+My name is Axel, I come from Cologne in Germany.
+My occupation on paper is social worker, but I also had an apprenticeship as a gardener and landscaper halfway… But to be honest I don’t really like to work.
+Especially when you think of “work” in a traditional way… For example, I was once ordered by my boss to cut down a nice old tree just because a client was not happy of this tree ‘threwing a bit too much shade’.
 Yes, I hated it!
-But yeah, we all need > money right?
+But yeah, we all need money right?
 Or at least we think we’re really needing it.
-Today, I know that I can live with even less money than what > I thought I’d need.
-But if you think of work as improving yourself, both body and mind and throughout that improving the > world that surrounds us, yeah, then in that respect you could say I’m a bit of a workaholic!
+Today, I know that I can live with even less money than what I thought I’d need.
+But if you think of work as improving yourself, both body and mind and throughout that improving the world that surrounds us, yeah, then in that respect you could say I’m a bit of a workaholic!

 People think they might be free but they become slaves through consumerism.
 I didn’t want to be part of this kind of routine!

 How are you traveling and what has been your travel route?